Produced by Aaron Kessler and the IEEE ICICLE Design SIG

 What does the Learning Engineering process look like?

-- Start with a problem or challenge associated with learners and learning.
-These problems are often complex and will likely require decisions to be made across multiple levels of the context system
+Start with the challenge associated with learners and learning.
+These challenges are often complex and will likely require decisions to be made across multiple levels of the system:

 References: